bigscience-workshop/biomedical/CONTRIBUTING.md

 ### 3. Implement your dataset

-Make a new directory within the `biomedical/biodatasets` folder as such: <br>
+Make a new directory within the `biomedical/biodatasets` directory:

     mkdir biodatasets/<dataset_name>

+Please use lowercase letters and underscores when choosing a `<dataset_name>`.
-To implement your dataset, there are three key methods that are important:<br>
+To implement your dataset, there are three key methods that are important:

   * `_info`: Specifies the schema of the expected dataloader
   * `_split_generators`: Downloads and extracts data for each split (e.g. train/val/test) or associate local data with each split.